-Standard Club has long held a forward-looking approach to identifying, assessing, managing and monitoring risks and in October 2020 an internal Sustainability Working Group was established, to ensure a coordinated and strategic approach to the club's management of these issues.
+Standard Club has long held a forward-looking approach to identifying, assessing, managing and monitoring risks and in October 2020 an internal Sustainability Working Group was established, to ensure a coordinated and strategic approach to the club's management of ESG issues.

+In addition to the club's sustainability team which is made up of representatives from all different aspects of the business, the club has also established an Alternative Fuels Working Group, internal Climate Change and Ship Recycling go-to teams, and a Corporate Social Responsibility (CSR) employee resource group which are closely linked to the sustainability team, sharing insights and working together on key topics which impact upon the club, its members and staff.

 In 2021, the club conducted an internal materiality assessment to understand the full impact of any environmental, social and governance issues which might affect the organisation, while highlighting any areas for potential meaningful change moving forward.
-This assessment has enabled the club to identify the sustainability topics which are most material to its operations and long-term success.
-The intention being to ensure that trends are identified which might affect the club's ability to provide P&I covers which represent excellent and sustainable value; enhance business strategy using materiality inputs to reflect new business risks and opportunities; prioritise the club's resources to address sustainability issues that matter most to members and other stakeholders; and to identify areas of interest to the club's key stakeholders.
+This assessment has enabled the club's management team to identify the sustainability topics which are most material to the club's operations and its long-term success.

-The club's first sustainability report will be published later this year, outlining the findings from this initial assessment and the club's coordinated and strategic approach to managing sustainability issues in the future.
-As a member of the International Group (IG) of P&I Clubs, the club also supports the IG's sustainability strategy and has actively contributed to the IG's own sustainability report which is due to be published in the summer of 2022.
+Standard Club's first sustainability report was published in the autumn of 2022, outlining the findings from this initial assessment and the club's coordinated and strategic approach to managing sustainability issues in the future.
+As a member of the International Group (IG) of P&I Clubs, Standard Club also supports the IG's sustainability strategy and has actively contributed to the IG's own sustainability report which was published in the summer of 2022.